JiscMonitor/monitor-uk/docs/INSTALL.md

     sudo apt-get install zlib1g-dev

-* Elasticsearch 1.x - the development has so far been done on ES 1.7.5, though any version on the 1.x branch should do.
+* ElasticSearch 1.x - the development has so far been done on ES 1.7.5, though any version on the 1.x branch should do.
 Do not use 0.x.
 2.x has not been tested, but may work.

+* Some non-essential functions depend on Node modules - see ```DEPENDS.md```.

 ## Installation